 OData Data Transfer Format

-OData specifies that the data should be transferred in either JSON, XML, or Atom format.
+OData API specifies that the data should be transferred in either JSON, XML, or Atom format.

 Those were the major differences between OData vs REST.